-- 12.18.
-When preparing for an IVA, thean insolvency practitioner should have procedures in place to ensure, taking account of the personal circumstances of the debtor and the nature of the debtor's finances, that: - a) the debtor has had, or receives, the appropriate advice in relation to an IVA.
-This should be, including other options which have been discussed and discounted, and this advice is confirmed in writing if the insolvency practitioner or their firm has not done so before; - b) the debtor's obligations of the debtor, including to cooperate and provide full and accurate disclosure, throughout the initial process and the duration of the IVA, are explained andalongside the consequences of not doing so-if; - a)c) the insolvency practitioner has not done so before.
-The insolvency practitionershould be able to form forms a view of and records whether the debtor has a sufficient understanding of the process of an IVA, its likely duration, and the consequences, including that it will involve a lengthy professional relationship with the supervisor, and whether there will be full cooperation and commitment from the debtor;
+- 18. When preparing for an IVA, an insolvency practitioner should have procedures in place to ensure, taking account of the personal circumstances of the debtor and the nature of the debtor's finances, that: - a) the debtor has had, or receives, the appropriate advice in relation to an IVA, including other options which have been discussed and discounted, and this advice is confirmed in writing if the insolvency practitioner or their firm has not done so before; - b) the debtor's obligations, including to cooperate and provide full and accurate disclosure throughout the initial process and the duration of the IVA, are explained alongside the consequences of not doing so;

-- b)d) sufficient information is obtained to make an assessment of an IVA as a solution, and to enable athe nominee to prepare a report, including; - (i)i) the measures taken by the debtor, if any, to avoid recurrence of their financial difficulties, if any; - (ii)ii) the likely expectations of any key creditors; and - (iii)iii) the effect of the IVA on any third parties where their view mayor circumstances might have an effect on the viability of the IVA; and. - c)e) proportionate investigationsenquiries are undertaken into, and verification of, the debtor's assets and liabilities and their income and expenditure and assets and liabilities.is evidenced on the file; - f) the debtor's and any third-party contributor's identity is checked and verified, and all evidence is kept on the file; and - g) where creditors might need assistance in understanding the consequences of an IVA, the insolvency practitioner signposts sources of help.
+- c) the insolvency practitioner forms a view and records whether the debtor has a sufficient understanding of the process of an IVA, its likely duration, and the consequences, including that it will involve a lengthy professional relationship with the supervisor, and whether there will be full cooperation and commitment from the debtor; - d) sufficient information is obtained to make an assessment of an IVA as a solution and to enable the nominee to prepare a report, including: - i) the measures taken by the debtor, if any, to avoid recurrence of their financial difficulties - ii) the likely expectations of creditors and - iii) the effect of the IVA on any third parties where their view or circumstances might have an effect on the viability of the IVA. - e) proportionate enquiries are undertaken into the debtor's assets and liabilities and their income and expenditure and is evidenced on the file; - f) the debtor's and any third-party contributor's identity is checked and verified, and all evidence is kept on the file; and - g) where creditors might need assistance in understanding the consequences of an IVA, the insolvency practitioner signposts sources of help.